l7mp/stunner/examples/livekit/README.md

     --join --room room --identity user1 \
     --valid-for 24h
 ```
 Copy the access token into the token field and hit the Connect button.
-If everything is set up correctly you should be able to connect to a room.
+If everything is set up correctly, you should be able to connect to a room.
 If you repeat the procedure in a seperate browser tab you can see yourself twice with the twist that the other client's media is flowing through STUNner and the LiveKit-server deployed in you cluster.

 ## Help